1Axen/blink/README.md

 # DeclareNet
-An IDL-based networking solution for ROBLOX
+An IDL compiler written in Luau for ROBLOX buffer networking

 # Installation
 Download the source from GitHub